gbroques/fcxref/README.rst

     There is no expression manager implemented where all expressions in a document are listed, and can be created, deleted, queried, etc.

-Large complex projects in FreeCAD will typically rely on extensive use of cross-document referencing to objects such as aliases in spreadsheets.
+Large complex FreeCAD projects typically rely on extensive use of cross-document referencing to objects such as aliases in spreadsheets.

 When you have dozens of references to the same property, it becomes very difficult to find all the places where references exist to the property or rename the property.